I wasn't trying to lead you on,

 - Can sometimes be a result of Love at First Sight.

-- The unfortunate extreme of this misinterpretation is rapists or rape apologists who claim that victim of sexual assault are "asking for it" by wearing skimpy clothing or even just being friendly.
+- The unfortunate extreme of this misinterpretation is rapists or rape apologists who claim that victims of sexual assault are "asking for it" by wearing skimpy clothing or even just being friendly.
+(Although seeing as rape usually results in clothing damage for the victim whatever they wear, this argument can be claimed to be redundant.)